edelgrace/blog/content/post/2016-06-04-ccna1-8-2-1-4-packet-tracer-designing-and-implementing-a-vlsm-addressing-scheme.md

 ### <a name="3"></a>Part 3: Assign IP Addresses to Devices and Verify Connectivity

-Now it&#8217;s just a matter of plugging in values into Packet Tracer if you haven&#8217;t already.
+Now it's just a matter of plugging in values into Packet Tracer if you haven't already.

 ### <a name="answers"></a>Addressing Table